anna-m-b/music-library-api/README.md

 ### **Get one artist by ID**

-Make a GET request to: http://localhost:4000/artists/:id but replace `:id` with the ID of the artist you want.
+Make a GET request to: http://localhost:4000/artists/:artistId but replace `:artistId` with the ID of the artist you want.

 For example, `http://localhost:4000/artists/1` returns